jing-interactive/CamServer-deprecated/README.md

-CamServer is a lightweight camera based interative system written in C++.
+ï»¿CamServer is a lightweight camera based interative system written in C++.
 The main platform is Windows, but linux and MacOSX are also supported.
 It uses OpenCV and some libraries from OpenFrameworks.
 Folder /Server contains the main application.